abeer-saleh/EDA_Project/README.md

 * Better Customer Service

 ## Data Description
-The dataset  obtained from the New York subway MTA (http://web.mta.info/developers/turnstile.html.)
+The dataset  obtained from the New York subway MTA (http://web.mta.info/developers/turnstile.html.) which is updated each Saturday

 * Features Description: